 Online discussion policy

-This page outlines our standard operating procedure for responding to comments and feedback online.
-Its purpose is to prevent FUD and correctly set expectations around how we moderate our discussions.
+This page outlines our standard operating procedure for responding to comments and feedback.
+Its purpose is to prevent FUD while correctly setting expectations around how we moderate our discussions.
 This policy describes our general rules for interacting with comments and feedback, and admits of reasonable exceptions.

-This is a project by and for men who are interested in representing God’s father-rule into the world as accurately as they can, and being useful tools in his hands to the best of their ability.
+This is a project by and for men who are interested in representing God’s father-rule into the world as accurately as they can, and in being useful tools in his hands to the best of their ability.
 Our mission, therefore, is men who are seeking to understand and undertake the work of dominion God made them for.
 Men who are not interested in hearing what we have to say about this—about rightly ordering ourselves and our world, about developing the virtues and skills necessary to this task, about building God’s house by building our own—are not our mission.

 Piety & perception